LiliyaSm/full-stack-next/README.md

 This project is an exploration of the Next.js 13 SSR and CSR full-stack features.
-It leverages Prisma for the database, GraphQL to fetch static data, and the Next API for database access.
+It leverages Prisma ORM with the PostgreSQL database, GraphQL to fetch static data, and the Next API for database access.
 Authentication is handled with Next Auth.

 Here are the planned enhancements: